-In coordination with the UN and the EU, the project will conduct a rapid damage assessment as well as a DRF, the latter including drone mapping activities which will allow for a better understanding of the recovery and reconstruction needs.
-Specific components include:
+In coordination with the UN and the EU, this project conducted a rapid damage assessment as well as a DRF.
+The latter included drone mapping activities which will allow for a better understanding of the recovery and reconstruction needs.
+Specific components included:

 Partnerships and Coordination

-The project will be executed by the World Bank and implemented in collaboration with the General Directorate of Civil Protection (Ministry of Security and Civil Protection).
-The sectors proposed to be included in the rapid assessment and DRF include Environment, Urban, Health, Infrastructures, Agriculture, including livestock and fisheries, economic trade and governance.
-Each sector will be represented by at least one representative in the elaboration of the rapid assessment and DRF.
-Therefore, key counterparts will include the Ministry of Security and Civil Protection, Ministry of Transport and Mobility; Ministry of Infrastructure and Equipment; Ministry of Energy and Water; Ministry of Environment, Sanitation and Sustainable Development; Ministry of Livestock and Fisheries; Ministry of Habitat, Urban and Social Housing; Ministry of Economy and Finances, as well as some stakeholders from non-governmental organizations and private sector already active in the contingency planning process.
+The project was executed by the World Bank and implemented in collaboration with the General Directorate of Civil Protection (Ministry of Security and Civil Protection).
+The sectors that were included in the rapid assessment and DRF included the Environment, Urban, Health, Infrastructures, and Agriculture, (including livestock and fisheries, economic trade and governance).
+Each sector was represented by at least one representative in the elaboration of the rapid assessment and DRF.
+Therefore, key counterparts included the Ministry of Security and Civil Protection, Ministry of Transport and Mobility; Ministry of Infrastructure and Equipment; Ministry of Energy and Water; Ministry of Environment, Sanitation and Sustainable Development; Ministry of Livestock and Fisheries; Ministry of Habitat, Urban and Social Housing; Ministry of Economy and Finances, as well as some stakeholders from non-governmental organizations and private sector already active in the contingency planning process.